By Mark Eddleston

 Hyper Dk and eye health

 Practitioners have raised concerns about whether hypoxic stress will result from long term wear of scleral designs due to being thicker than corneal lenses and having a greater tear reservoir.
 Back in 2012, Langis Michaud published a model for calculating the minimum oxygen permeability that would be needed in a material used for scleral lenses to maintain eye health¹.
 According to this study, given that scleral lenses are fitted at 200 microns clearance and have a typical thickness greater than 300 microns, the minimum Dk that is required for a scleral lens material is around 180 barrer.
-Of the FDA approved GP materials this value is only met by Optimum Infinite (with its Dk of 200).
+Of the FDA approved GP materials this value is only met by Optimum Infinite.

 In practice, a patient with glaucoma, rheumatoid arthritis and chronic sarcoidosis may already have benefitted from raising oxygen permeability to such a high level.
 When their extended wear GP lens was swapped from a 125Dk material into Optimum Infinite there was a reversal of both endothelial bleb formation and corneal edema accompanied by significant improvements in visual acuity and comfort.